On the complete-spectrum characterization of quantum integrable spin chains via the inhomogeneous T-Q relation: Conclusions

 \section{Conclusions}

 The complete-spectrum characterization of quantum integrable spin chains via ODBA is studied.
-Taking the XXZ spin chains as examples, we have shown that the ODBA functional relations completely characterize the spectrum of the transfer matrix, since each solution of these functional relations can be parameterized in terms of some inhomogeneous $T-Q$ relation, which allows us to construct a corresponding eigenstate of the transfer matrix with this solution as the eigenvalue.
-The inhomogeneous $T-Q$ relation of type (\ref{T-Q-relation}) ( see also (\ref{T-Q-relation-2}) or (\ref{T-Q-ansatz-s})), like the role of the Yang-Baxter equation, plays a unified and fundamental role to characterize the eigenvalues of the transfer matrix of rank-1 quantum integrable models both with and without $U(1)$ symmetry.
+Taking the XXZ spin chains (especially for the $U(1)$-symmetry-broken ones) as examples, we have shown that the relations (\ref{Eigen-Identity-6-1})-(\ref{Eigen-Anal-6}) completely characterize the spectrum of the transfer matrix of the spin-$\frac{1}{2}$ XXZ chain with generic non-diagonal open boundary condition.
+It is further shown that each eigenvalue of the transfer matrices can be parameterized in terms of some inhomogeneous $T-Q$ relation such as (\ref{T-Q-relation-2}), which gives rise to the Bethe Ansatz solution to the underlying model \cite{Cao1}.
+Moreover, for the spin-$s$ chain, the relations (\ref{Hier-Eigen-s})-(\ref{Eigenvalue-Anal-s}) completely characterize the spectrum of the fundamental transfer matrix $t^{(\frac{1}{2},s)}(u)$ and each eigenvalue can be given in terms of the inhomogeneous $T-Q$ relation (\ref{T-Q-Ansatz-s}).

+The inhomogeneous $T-Q$ relation of type (\ref{T-Q-relation-2}) or (\ref{T-Q-Ansatz-s}), like the role of the Yang-Baxter equation, plays a unified and fundamental role to characterize the eigenvalue of the transfer matrix of rank-one quantum integrable models both with and without $U(1)$ symmetry.